 There is a flexible 2-hour break for lunch each day.
 While lunch is usually from 12:00pm – 2:00pm, times may vary according to the flow of the workshop.
 Food is not provided for students, but there are nearby restaurants and grocery stores in and around Nevada City.

 Travel: Students flying out following the last day of class should consider that the Sacramento International Airport is 90 minutes by car from the campus and that it is recommended to arrive at least 90 minutes before your flight.

 52 hours are awarded for the completion of this program.

-Enroll in any two or more Workshops/Programs at the same time and receive a 10% discount on both workshops.
+Enroll in any two or more Workshops/Programs at the same time and receive a 15% discount on both workshops.
 Any transferring and cancellation of registration voids discount.
-Discount will not include new programs added after an application has been completed.
+The discount will not include new programs added after an application has been completed.